Alkane: Biological occurrence

 It is probable that our current deposits of natural gas were formed in a similar way.

 Certain types of bacteria can metabolize alkanes: they prefer even-numbered carbon chains as they are easier to degrade than odd-numbered chains.

 Alkanes play a negligible role in higher organisms, with rare exception.

 Some yeasts, e.g., Candida tropicale, Pichia sp., Rhodotorula sp., can use alkanes as a source of carbon or energy.
 The fungus Amorphotheca resinae prefers the longer-chain alkanes in aviation fuel, and can cause serious problems for aircraft in tropical regions.

 In plants, the solid long-chain alkanes are found in the plant cuticle and epicuticular wax of many species, but are only rarely major constituents.
 They protect the plant against water loss, prevent the leaching of important minerals by the rain, and protect against bacteria, fungi, and harmful insects.
 The carbon chains in plant alkanes are usually odd-numbered, between 27 and 33 carbon atoms in length, and are made by the plants by decarboxylation of even-numbered fatty acids.
 The exact composition of the layer of wax is not only species-dependent but also changes with the season and such environmental factors as lighting conditions, temperature or humidity.

 The Jeffrey pine is noted for producing exceptionally high levels of n-heptane in its resin, for which reason its distillate was designated as the zero point for one octane rating.
 Floral scents have also long been known to contain volatile alkane components, and n-nonane is a significant component in the scent of some roses.
 Emission of gaseous and volatile alkanes such as ethane, pentane, and hexane by plants has also been documented at low levels, though they are not generally considered to be a major component of biogenic air pollution.

 Edible vegetable oils also typically contain small fractions of biogenic alkanes with a wide spectrum of carbon numbers, mainly 8 to 35, usually peaking in the low to upper 20s, with concentrations up to dozens of milligrams per kilogram (parts per million by weight) and sometimes over a hundred for the total alkane fraction.

-Alkanes are found in animal products, although they are less important than unsaturated hydrocarbons.
-One example is the shark liver oil, which is approximately 14% pristane (2,6,10,14-tetramethylpentadecane, C_{19}H_{40}).
-They are important as pheromones, chemical messenger materials, on which insects depend for communication.
-In some species, e.g. the support beetle Xylotrechus colonus, pentacosane (C_{25}H_{52}), 3-methylpentaicosane (C_{26}H_{54}) and 9-methylpentaicosane (C_{26}H_{54}) are transferred by body contact.
-With others like the tsetse fly Glossina morsitans morsitans, the pheromone contains the four alkanes 2-methylheptadecane (C_{18}H_{38}), 17,21-dimethylheptatriacontane (C_{39}H_{80}), 15,19-dimethylheptatriacontane (C_{39}H_{80}) and 15,19,23-trimethylheptatriacontane (C_{40}H_{82}), and acts by smell over longer distances.
+Alkanes are important as pheromones, chemical messenger materials, on which insects depend for communication.
+7-methyltricosane and 9-methyltricosane are active for ladybird beetles (Adalia bipunctata).
+The emerald ash borer (Agrilus planipennis Fairmaire) responds to 9-methylpentacosane.
+Female Asian long-horned beetles Anoplophora glabripennis, which are very damaging, secrete 2-methyldocosane.
 Waggle-dancing honey bees produce and release two alkanes, tricosane and pentacosane.